 TheMouseForLess Tip: Each time I leave Disney with a No Expiration Ticket, I have it checked at guest relations.
 They tell me what is left and I write the days on the back with a Sharpie.
 I learned this the hard way after leaving without checking. ~ Linda R.

 • Some of the best discounts on Walt Disney World tickets are available through Undercover Tourist.
 Undercover Tourist tickets include tax and the company offers free shipping to the United States, Canada, the United Kingdom, and a few other locations abroad.
 From all of the raves we've heard on TheMouseForLess Group, this is a very reliable company.

 Here are just a few sample prices of Undercover Tourist tickets with NO Expiration Date:

-- 10-day MYW discounted Park Hopper + Water Park Fun & More with NO Expiration Date at $58 off Gate Prices
+- 10-day MYW discounted Park Hopper + Water Park Fun & More with NO Expiration Date are available only online at Undercover Tourist

 - Many more MYW ticket types for lesser stays with deep discounts off Gate Prices are available

 Take Two Annual Trips with an Annual Pass